WLOGSolutions/RSuite/docs/basic_workflow.md

 2017-09-23  17:31               541 2017_09_23.log
 ```

-When you open this log in an editor you should see content similar to this
+When you open this log file in an editor you should see content similar to this

 ```
 2017-09-23 17:27:14 INFO::Master info